 We are providing cybersecurity solutions to MSPs and SMBs.

-This is actually the way that salespeople open cold calls, because most salespeople use a product-selling approach that leads with sharing details about the company and product.
+This is actually how salespeople open cold calls, because most use a product-selling approach that starts with sharing details about the company and product.
 With that, it is only natural for these salespeople to open a cold call by saying:

 This is the company I am with.
 This is what we sell.